Last revised and updated 9 March 2022.

-- The school is struggling with sufficiency of staff due to illness and / or self-isolation.
+- The school is struggling with sufficiency of staff due to illness and/ r self-isolation.

-It might be possible for inspectors to mitigate the deferral request by conducting specific aspects of the inspection remotely.
-In these circumstances the solution probably lies in both the school and the inspection team operating flexibly.
+It might also be possible for inspectors to mitigate the deferral request by conducting specific aspects of the inspection remotely.
+In these circumstances, the solution probably lies in both the school and the inspection team operating flexibly.